What is an API?

 An API defines functionalities that are independent of their respective implementations, which allows those implementations and definitions to vary without compromising each other.
 Therefore, a good API makes it easier to develop a program by providing the building blocks.

 When developers create code, they don’t often start from scratch.
-Fundamental to developer productivity is how APIs make often repeated yet complex processes highly reusable with a little bit of code.
+APIs enable developers can make repetitive yet complex processes highly reusable with a little bit of code.
 The speed that APIs enable developers to build out apps is crucial to the current pace of application development.

 The principle of API abstraction enables speed and agility